Size-dependent surface energies of Au nanoparticles: Discussion

 Finally, in order to obtain a non-constant behaviour, we fit the excess energy with

 where $N(i)$ is the number of $i$-coordinated atoms (i.e. those having $(12-i)$ broken bonds) and $E(i)$ is the corresponding excess energy contribution.
 Eq.~\ref{eq:excess_general} is a generalised formulation of Eq.~\ref{eq:excess_energy} reflecting that all possible coordinations may occur due to the shape of nanoparticles.
 We note that the smallest coordination obtained was 3 and 4 for the case of cuboctahedrons and nanospheres, respectively.
-The fitted values of $E(i)$ are given in Table~\ref{tab:Ei_fitted}, and the corresponding excess energies are shown in Fig.~\ref{fig:excess_energy_bond} with solid lines.
-In particular, the fit provides an excellent agreement with the MD predicted surface excess energies for nanospheres.
+The fitted values of $E(i)$ are given in Table~\ref{tab:Ei_fitted}, and the difference between the actual $E_{\text{excess}}$ from MD and values predicted using Eq.~\ref{eq:excess_general} is shown in Fig.~\ref{fig:excess_energy_bond} with dashed lines.
+Obviously, the fit provides excellent agreement for nanoparticles containing $\approx10^4$ atoms and more.

-Our analysis provides an insight into the trend predicted here.
+Our analysis provides an insight into the here predicted trends.
 Regardless of the nanoparticle shape, the surface energy decreases with the increasing particle size.
-The reason is that the smaller the nanoparticle the larger is the fraction of surface atoms with small coordination, i.e. those with lots of broken bonds.
-Moreover, the energy to break a bond increases with the decreasing atom coordination.
+The reason is that the smaller is the nanoparticle, the larger is the fraction of the surface atoms with small coordination, i.e., those with lots of broken bonds.
+Moreover, the energy to break a bond increases (generally) with the decreasing atom coordination.